steve1281/godot_sqlite_example/README.md

 	- remember to enable the plugin in the Projects-Settings-Plugins
 	- video talks about a "missing plugin.cfg and gdsqlite.gdextension file".
 This now appears to be fixed. (so I will NOT being his work around for now)
 	- I deviate from the original code; this is typical of me, sorry.
+	- he also uses DB Browser for SQlite; its a good tool to have for SQlite installations.